e18e/e18e/docs/guide/cli/index.md

 # CLI

 The e18e CLI is a powerful tool for analyzing and optimizing your JavaScript/TypeScript projects.
-It helps you identify performance issues, find optimization opportunities, and migrate to better alternatives.
+It helps you identify performance issues, find optimization opportunities, and automatically migrate to suggested dependencies

 ## Quick Start